futureplan01/JavascriptPlayGround/README.md

 After cloning to local

+1) Type 'npm install' to install dependencies
-1) Type 'npm run react' to start react server
+2) Type 'npm run react' to start react server
-2) then on another terminal tab Type 'npm run server' to start node
+3) then on another terminal tab Type 'npm run server' to start node

 Tis that simple.

-eliseeAugustin, Venoth Krishnan